ChimeraTK/ChimeraTK-Installer/ReadMe.txt

 You can also create custom versions of the sub packages to install.
 For instance you do not want all the HEAD versions but only the HEAD of the MtcaMappedDevice sub package, and all the other versions from the latest release (see example 1).
-Or you might want to skip QtHardMon in case the Qt4 development environment is not available (example 2)
+Or you might want to skip QtHardMon in case the Qt4 development environment is not available (example 2).
 To perform this installation you have to create a new MTCA_VERSION_*.cmake file in the cmakemodules directory, usually by copying and adapting an existing one.
+Another use case is skipping the MotorDriverCard if you don't want to bother with installing pugixml.

 Example 1:
 In this example we use the 00.02.00 version of mtca4u and set the MtcaMappedDevice version to HEAD.
 We chose the rather lengthy, but descriptive name/version string  "00.02.00_with_MtcaMappedDevice_HEAD".
+Note that the version string has to start with the version number so the internal parser runs successfully.

 ~/mtca4u_installer/cmakemodules> cp MTCA_VERSION_00.02.00.cmake MTCA_VERSION_00.02.00_with_MtcaMappedDevice_HEAD.cmake